-When registering, students may elect to take a course for a letter grade, as Pass/No Pass, or as an audit as permitted within their major of study.
-After initial registration in a course, students retain the right to change the grading option.
-To do so, students submit a Change of Grading System form to the Office of the Registrar.
+When registering, students may elect to take a course for a letter grade, as Pass/No Pass, or as an audit as allowed within their major.
+After initial registration in a course, students retain the right to change the grading option upon approval.
+To do so, students submit an approved Change of Grading System form to the Registrar's Office.
 This form must be submitted by the deadline listed on the Academic Calendar.
 Once a course is graded, students cannot request a change in grading option.